nnethercote/Rust-CUDA/README.md

 docker run --rm --runtime=nvidia --gpus all -it rust-cuda-ubuntu24
 ```

 A sample `.devcontainer.json` file is also included, configured for Ubuntu 24.02.
-Copy this to `.devcontainer/devcontainer.json` to make additonal customizations.
+Copy this to `.devcontainer/devcontainer.json` to make additional customizations.

 ## License